data301-2021-summer2/project-group23-project/README.md

 ## Describe your dataset in about 150-200 words

 {I have two data sets.
 One is daily TSLA stock data from 2010-2020, the other is daily SPY stock data from 1993-2020.
 Each set has 7 columns.
 The TSLA data set has roughly ~3650 rows and the SPY data set has roughly ~9855.
-I will likely narrow the focus to certain timeframes/questions in the coming weeks as I learn more about how to clean and process the data. }
+I will likely narrow the focus to certain timeframes/questions in the coming weeks as I learn more about how to clean and process the data.
+The data is from kaggle, but the kaggle users used yahoofinance for the data.}

 ## Team Members